Fire and rescue services

 Exercise a high degree of caution in Djibouti overall due to the threat of terrorism.

-Do not travel within 10km of the border with Somalia (Somaliland) due to the threat of kidnapping.
+Do not travel within 10km of the border with Somalia (Somaliland) due to the volatile security environment.

 Full travel advice: Safety